toandt1270-maker/Data-Souls-Global-Data-Market/README.md

-# 🧠 Data Souls: Global Data class [data-souls-global-data-market-falu.vercel.app]
+# 🧠 Data Souls: Global Data class

 > **A card-based serious game exploring AI governance, data ethics, and the moral complexities of technological power in society.**